 In order to remain a Service Scholar once accepted to the program, students must:

 - Maintain the minimum required GPA (2.5 at the end of year one, 2.6 at the end of year two, 2.7 at the end of year three, and 2.8 at the end of year four).

 - Attend an annual retreat and monthly meetings/reflection sessions

 - Complete a minimum of 100 hours of service per academic year (minimum 50 hours per semester), documented on monthly time sheets and submitted each semester by the required deadline

-- Enroll in a total of 3 service-learning courses, including the introductory courses – Service-Learning 101: Community As Your Classroom Seminar
+- Enroll in a total of 3 service-learning courses, including the introductory course – Service-Learning 101: Foundations of Service-Learning

 ScholarshipsService Scholars typically receive the Deans’ or Trustees’ merit scholarship.
 In addition, Service Scholars are awarded a Service Scholarship and the Founders’ Scholarship, which recognizes a student’s potential to be an active, engaged member of the Stevenson Community.
 All scholarships are renewable for four years.
 For more information, please see the Scholarship & Grants page.

 Have a Question?

 For questions about the applying to Service Scholars, please contact your admissions counselor.

 For questions about expectations and benefits within the program, please contact Morgan Somerville, Director of Student Engagement, at email@example.com or 443-352-4445.